UpGado/upgado.github.io/_posts/2018-07-09-tweet-like-a-trump.md

 We use a flavor of neural nets called a Recurrent Neural Network (RNN).
 The main feature of RNNs is that they are stateful (aka, they have a memory).
 You can imagine that, if you engage in some kind of speech, you need memory.
 Otherwise, speech wouldn't make sense.

-(If you wish to further understand what RNNs are, here is a simple but long [post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) about RNNs by Andrew Karpathy, the director of AI at Tesla.)
+(If you wish to further understand what RNNs are, here is a simple but long [post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) about RNNs by Andrej Karpathy, the director of AI at Tesla.)

 Like we do for a digit-classifier, we need data to train the neural network.
 Donald Trump's tweets are widely [available](https://data.world/datacrunch/every-donald-trump-tweet) on the internet (apparently, many people are studying his tweets 🤠).
 Once we obtain the tweets, we use them to train the neural network.
 For the sake of simplicity, I won't include code here, but it is available if you contact me.